-No matter which kind of insurance you have you should inquire which treatments your company covers and which charges it pays for.
+No matter which kind of insurance you have you should inquire which treatments your company covers and what costs it pays for.
 Usually, hospitals in Germany charge their patients a daily fee of around 10 EUR, in addition to any costs you may incur for diagnostics, surgery, etc. Depending on your personal health insurance plan, these fees may or may not be reimbursed.

 Moreover, patients with private healthcare can demand to be treated by one of the hospital’s chief doctors.
-Apart from that, medical treatment is almost identical to those with public health insurance would receive.
-However, there are some private clinics that are open only to patients with private health insurance.
+Apart from that, medical treatment is almost identical to that which those with public health insurance would receive.
+Regardless, there are some private clinics that are open only to patients with private health insurance.

 Even though your general practitioner admits you to a hospital, they are probably not going to treat you.
 Only some medical specialists offer their services to nearby hospitals; they take turns working at their own practice and as part of the hospital staff (Belegärzte).

 If your doctor cannot treat you personally, don’t hesitate to ask if they can recommend you a surgeon.
 In case your surgery is considered less urgent (e.g. hip replacements) or requires special examinations (e.g. by magnetic resonance tomography), your average wait for treatment will likely increase, as hospitals in Germany may put you on a waiting list.